h19overflow/diagram_maker/README.md

 1. **State Management**: LangGraph outputs dictionaries even when initialized with Pydantic BaseModel.
 All nodes handle both dict and object access patterns.

-2. **Embedding Model**: The application uses Amazon Titan Embeddings v2 (`amazon.titan-embed-text-v2:0`) for all vector operations:
+2. **Embedding Model**: The application uses Google Generative AI Embeddings (`models/text-embedding-004`) for all vector operations:
-   - 1024-dimensional embeddings optimized for production workloads
-   - Cloud-based API calls via AWS Bedrock (no local model files)
+   - Cloud-based API calls via Google Generative AI (no local model files)
-   - Parallel batch processing with ThreadPoolExecutor for efficient embedding generation
+   - Sequential batch processing for efficient embedding generation
    - Automatic retry and error handling for robust operation
+   - Synchronous search methods to avoid event loop issues

 3. **Parallel Execution**:
-   - Retrieval node uses `asyncio.gather` for parallel document searches
+   - Retrieval node uses `asyncio.gather` for parallel document searches (wrapped in executor for sync operations)
    - Helper populating node uses `loop.run_in_executor` for parallel agent calls
-   - Embedding generation uses ThreadPoolExecutor for concurrent API calls
+   - Search operations use sync methods wrapped in executors to avoid async event loop conflicts

-4. **Error Handling**: Each node returns `error_message` in state, and routing functions check for errors before proceeding.
+4. **Error Handling**: Each node manages errors internally via `error_message` in state.
+The graph uses direct edges for simple linear flow.

 5. **Agent Response Extraction**: Both orchestrator and helper agents extract `structured_response` from the agent's dictionary output (which contains both `messages` and `structured_response`).

 6. **Similarity Score Normalization**: FAISS distance scores are normalized to 0-1 similarity range using `1.0 / (1.0 + distance)`.
-This normalization works with Titan v2's 1024-dimensional embeddings.

-7. **Chunking Strategy**: Documents are chunked with a minimum of 2048 tokens per chunk, optimized for Titan v2's embedding capabilities.
-Smaller chunks are automatically merged to meet the minimum requirement.
+7. **Chunking Strategy**: Documents are chunked using semantic chunking with an 80th percentile breakpoint.
+This creates semantically coherent chunks based on embedding similarity rather than fixed token sizes, preserving context and meaning better than token-based approaches.

 8. **Mermaid Diagram Generation**: The `helper_populating_node` automatically generates Mermaid flowchart syntax from `IRSDiagramResponse`, using different node shapes based on hierarchy levels and including descriptions in node labels.
 The diagram is automatically saved to a `.mmd` file in the `Docs/` directory with the file path stored in `GraphState.mermaid_filepath`.